 Projects seeking to graduate from Incubation must meet the criteria defined in the Incubation Exit Criteria document.

 Projects that have successfully exited the Incubation phase are in the Graduated phase.

-Projects in the Dormant state are ones in which the normal functions are suspended or slowed down for a period of time.
-The TSC will make the decision as to whether a project will move to or from the Dormant state upon request.
-If Dormant projects become re-activated, they will re-enter the Incubation state even if they entered the Dormant state from the Graduated state.
+Projects enter the Dormant state when the normal functions are suspended or slowed down for a period of time.
+The TSC decides to move a project to or from the Dormant state upon request.
+If Dormant projects are re-activated, they re-enter the Incubation state even if they entered the Dormant state from the Graduated state.

-Anyone may propose that a project be Deprecated, by submitting a rationale and identifying a substitute project/component (if any).
+Anyone may propose that a project be Deprecated by submitting a rationale and identifying a substitute project or component, if any.
 The maintainers of the project shall vote on such a request and if it passes, make that recommendation to the TSC.
-Members of the community that disagree with the request shall make their case before the TSC.
-The TSC shall consider all points of view and render a final decision to deprecate or not.
+Members of the community that disagree with the request can make their case before the TSC.
+The TSC will consider all points of view and render a final decision whether to deprecate.

 A project that is no longer actively developed or maintained.